Kiran Bedi: Politics

 Bedi split from IAC after a faction led by Arvind Kejriwal formed the Aam Aadmi Party (AAP) in 2012.
-AAP went on to form a short-lived minority government in Delhi with Kejriwal as Chief Minister (CM).
+AAP went on to form a short-lived minority government in Delhi with Kejriwal as Chief Minister.
 During the 2014 Indian general election, Bedi publicly supported Narendra Modi, the prime ministerial candidate of Bharatiya Janata Party (BJP).
 Kejriwal, on the other hand, contested the election against Modi.
 After Modi won and became the Prime Minister of India, Bedi stated that she was ready to be BJP's CM candidate in Delhi, if such an offer was made to her.
 Eight months after Modi's election, she joined BJP in 2015.
-She was BJP's Chief Minister (CM) candidate for the 2015 Delhi Assembly elections, in which Arvind Kejriwal was AAP's CM candidate.
+She was BJP's Chief Ministerial candidate for the 2015 Delhi Assembly elections, in which Arvind Kejriwal was AAP's CM candidate.
 She lost the election from Krishna Nagar constituency to AAP candidate SK Bagga by a margin of 2277 votes, and AAP came to power again with an absolute majority after one year.

 Earlier, on 22 May 2016, Bedi was appointed as the Lieutenant Governor of Puducherry.